hegner/PM4hep/README.md

       // ...
     };

-The templated class `Gaudi::PluginService::Factory` takes as first template argument the return type of the factory and as following arguments the arguments required by the constructor of the factory.
+The templated class `PM4hep::PluginManager::Factory` takes as first template argument the return type of the factory and as following arguments the arguments required by the constructor of the factory.